computationalstylistics/tidystopwords/README.md

-# stopwoRds
+# tidystopwords

-An R package containing Lists of stopwords in a few languages.
+An R package containing customizable lists of stopwords in multiple languages; it attempts to follow [tidy data principles](https://www.jstatsoft.org/article/view/v059i10).

-The idea behind this package is to give the user control over the stop-word selection.
+The idea behind this package is to give the user control over the stopword selection.
 The core `generate_stoplist()` function relies on  `multilingual_stopwords()`, a large data frame derived from the current release of the Universal Dependencies Treebanks.
 We have included all languages whose corpora totalled above 10,000 tokens – large enough to cover all common closed-class words, such as prepositions, conjunctions, and auxiliary verbs.
 The data comes encoded in UTF-8.

 ## Installation